Crystalwarrior/KFO-Server/README.md

 * **help**
     - Links to this readme.
 * **area** "area number"
-    - Displays all areas when blank, swaps to area with number if it is reachable from your own.
+    - Moves you to an area by its numerical ID if it is reachable from your own, or displays all areas if not given a number.
 * **autopass**
     - Toggles enter/leave messages being sent automatically or not to users in the current area, including original/target areas.
     - Messages will not be sent if sneaking.
 Altered messages will be sent if the area's lights are turned off.
 * **bg** "background"
     - Changes the current background.
 * **bilock** "area number/name"
     - Changes the passage status (locked/unlocked) between the current area and the given area.
 * **bloodtrail_clean**
     - Cleans the bloodtrail in the current area.
     - If someone is bleeding in the current area, the cleaning process will fail.
 * **bloodtrail_smear**
     - Smears the bloodtrail in the current area.
 * **charselect**
     - Puts you back to the character select screen.
 * **chars_restricted**
     - Lists all characters that are restricted in the current area.
 * **cleardoc**
     - Clears the doc url of the current area.
 * **coinflip**